Hispanic Heritage Month: Celebrating Latino Culture and History

 American Airlines isn’t just about flying you around; they’re also about inclusivity.
 Their Latin Diversity Network, led by rockstars like Jackie Rios, has earned high praise from LATINA Style for its leadership and vision.
 With over 10,000 team members in 65 countries, they’re serious about creating an inclusive environment.

-Their initiatives aren’t just for Hispanic Heritage Month; they’re year-round, offering their diverse workforce opportunities for growth and recognition.
+Their initiatives aren’t just for Hispanic Heritage Month; they’re year-round, offering their diverse workforce opportunities for and recognition.
 For a closer look at their celebratory initiatives, check out hispanic heritage month activities.

 CompanyInitiativesRecognition